Michael Roth (politician): Minister of State for Europe, 2013–2021

-Chair of the Committee on Foreign Affairs, 2021–present
+Chair of the Committee on Foreign Affairs, 2021–2025

 Since 2021, Roth has been chairing the Committee on Foreign Affairs, succeeding Norbert Röttgen.
 In this capacity, he visited Ukraine shortly after the 2022 Russian invasion with Anton Hofreiter and Marie-Agnes Strack-Zimmermann, the chairs of parliament's European affairs and defense committees respectively.

+In March 2024, Roth announced that he would not stand in the 2025 federal elections but instead resign from active politics by the end of the parliamentary term.

+In May 2024, as response to protests in Georgia he visited Tbilisi and arrived to the rally held on Rustaveli avenue.
+His statements rapidly became a target of critics by Government officials and Orthodox Church of Georgia.
+Roth returned to Tbilisi in November 2024, along with MPs from seven other EU member states, to criticize alleged irregularities in the Georgian parliamentary election and express solidarity with Georgian citizens who support integration with the EU.
+The members of the delegation spoke at a rally in front of the parliament building and had a meeting with president Salome Zourabichvili.

+In November 2024, following the Lithuanian parliamentary election, Roth criticized the decision of the Lithuanian Social Democratic Party to invite the nationalist Dawn of Nemunas party into the ruling coalition.
+The latter party's founder, Remigijus Žemaitaitis, is known for his antisemitic remarks.

 Political positions

 On the sidelines of an informal U.N.
 General Assembly meeting on the rising threat of antisemitism in January 2015, Roth joined his French counterpart Harlem Désir in appealing for U.N. member states to work together on an international legal framework that would make social network providers share responsibility for the use of their platforms to spread messages promoting violence; the French call for a radical shift in the way governments treat social networking companies such as Facebook and Twitter came two weeks after the Charlie Hebdo shooting in Paris.

 Amid the Greek government-debt crisis, Roth visited Greece six times within his first year in office.
-On the occasion of the first visit to the country by a German minister after Greeks elected the radical left-wing government of Prime Minister Alexis Tsipras in early 2015, Roth publicly warned the new government of risking its isolation in the European Union by threatening to break ranks on the EU sanctions against Russia over the Ukraine crisis and ditch its bailout deal.
+On the occasion of the first visit to the country by a German minister after Greeks elected the radical left-wing government of Prime Minister Alexis Tsipras in early 2015, Roth publicly warned the new government of risking its isolation in the European Union by threatening to break ranks on the EU sanctions against Russia over the Russo-Ukrainian war and ditch its bailout deal.
 He also urged Greece to end its prolonged spat with the European Central Bank, saying ECB President Mario Draghi is an ally in the country's struggle for funding and that both Europe and the Greek government need to avoid letting the standoff drift to a point of a Greek exit by accident.
 He has repeatedly pointed out that keeping Greece in the euro "is the focus of all of our efforts, though it’s up to the Greek government first and foremost to do its part".